-Some in NYC get absentee ballots with wrong return address
+Error leaves thousands in NYC with flawed absentee ballots

-NEW YORK (AP) — Mail-in voting has gotten off to a rocky start in New York City, where election officials sent out a large number of absentee ballots with the wrong names and addresses on the return envelopes.
+NEW YORK (AP) — Mail-in voting has gotten off to a rocky start in New York City, where election officials sent out nearly 100,000 absentee ballots with the wrong names and addresses printed on the return envelopes.

-The faulty ballots were sent to an unknown number of voters in Brooklyn and could result in ballots being voided if voters sign their own name on return envelopes bearing different names.
-More than 140,000 ballots have already been sent out so far across the borough.
-It was unclear how many people got the wrong envelopes.
+The deluge of faulty ballots, sent to voters across Brooklyn, could result in ballots being voided if voters sign their own name on return envelopes bearing different names.

-The New York City Board of Elections blamed the problem on the vendor hired to print and mail the ballots for voters in Brooklyn and Queens.
+The New York City Board of Elections blamed the problem on the company hired to print and mail the ballots.

-“We are determining how many voters have been affected but we can assure that the vendor will address this problem in future mailings, and make sure people who received erroneous envelopes receive new ones,” Board of Elections Executive Sirector Michael J. Ryan said in a written statement.

-He said the proper ballots and envelopes would get to voters before the Nov.
-3 election.
-Ryan didn’t immediately describe how that would happen, how much it would cost or what would happen if voters had already mailed their completed ballot back in the provided envelopes.
+The faulty ballots are limited to one print run of ballots sent out to Brooklyn voters, the board’s director Michael Ryan said at a board meeting Tuesday.
+He didn’t say during the meeting how many were printed.
+But Gov. Andrew Cuomo’s top aide Melissa DeRosa said the issue was contained to about 100,000 ballots.

+All voters who got the bad ballots will receive new ones before the Nov.
+3 election, with the vendor covering the cost, Ryan said.
+He said the move will “make certain that absolutely no disenfranchisement occurs in the borough of Brooklyn.”

+Ryan said elections workers will reach out to voters by social media and, if available, by telephone and email addresses.
+And he said the board will ensure all received ballots are “appropriately processed” and tallied votes are “properly credited.”

+“It is essential that confidence be established on this process and that we make certain we have all the voters who potentially have a problem have a full and fair opportunity to remedy that problem,” Ryan said.

-A message seeking comment was sent to the printer the city blamed for the error, Phoenix Graphics.
+The printer the city blamed for the error, Phoenix Graphics, didn’t return messages seeking comment.

+The Rochester-based printing company, which was founded in 1985 and calls itself the state’s largest supplier of ballot materials, is urging those who call its offices about absentee ballot issues to contact their local board of election.

+“Phoenix Graphics is working hard with your board of elections to ensure that everyone will have what they need to vote,” the company’s voicemail message said Tuesday.

-Meanwhile, the city elections board was also dealing with confusion regarding another printing anomaly on absentee ballots.
+Meanwhile, the city elections board also was dealing with confusion regarding another printing anomaly on absentee ballots.

 Ordinarily, absentee ballots in the city are sent out with a heading identifying them as an “Official Absentee / Military Ballot.”
 This year, the slash between “absentee” and “military” was left out, leading some voters to believe they had mistakenly been mailed a ballot for use only by members of the military.